algotrade-course/Group3/README.md

 - **No position is closed if none of the exit conditions are triggered.**
 - **Close a** `LONG` **position when any of the following conditions apply**
     - The current loss exceeds the MAX_LOSS threshold.
-    - CURRENT_PRICE drops below EMA_LONG.
-    - RSI falls below the RSI_EXIT_THRESHOLD,
+    - CURRENT_PRICE drops below EMA_LONG and RSI falls below the RSI_EXIT_THRESHOLD.
     - Trailing Stop Condition: If profit exceeds MIN_PROFIT, and CURRENT_PRICE < max(ENTRY_PRICE + MIN_PROFIT,PREVIOUS_CLOSE - ATR × ATR_MULTIPLIER).
 - **Close** `SHORT` **position when any of the following conditions apply:**
     - The current loss exceeds the MAX_LOSS threshold.
-    - CURRENT_PRICE rises above EMA_LONG,
+    - CURRENT_PRICE rises above EMA_LONG and RSI is greater than the RSI_EXIT_THRESHOLD.
     - Trailing Stop Condition: If profit exceeds MIN_PROFIT, and CURRENT_PRICE > min(ENTRY_PRICE - MIN_PROFIT, PREVIOUS_CLOSE + ATR × ATR_MULTIPLIER)

 ## Data